simbo1905/sprint-planning/README.md

 - DrawnSize: Sent to all browsers when a player selects a card.
 Should be used to indicate how many players in the room have selected a card.
 A message is also sent to all browsers in response to a reset message to show zero cards drawn.
 - CardSet: Sent to all browsers when the cards are revealed in response to a Reveal message.
 Contains the complete state of the game as the list of CardDrawn messages sent by all the players.
 - Reveal: Sent from the browser to the server when a player presses the reveal button.
 Results in a CardSet being sent to all browsers.
-- Reset: Sent from the browser to the server when a player presses the rest button.
+- Reset: Sent from the browser to the server when a player presses the reset button.
 Results in a Reset, RoomSize and DrawnSize zero messages all being sent to all browsers to cause the game state to be cleared.

 Sent from browser to server: